If You Need Food Right Now

 Understanding Food Insecurity: You’re Not Alone

 Food insecurity is a complex issue affecting many individuals and families.
-In this section, we will define food insecurity, acknowledge the challenges faced by those struggling with access to food, and highlight that seeking help is both necessary and possible.
+In this section, we will define food insecurity, provide important information about available resources, acknowledge the challenges faced by those struggling with access to food, and highlight that seeking help is both necessary and possible.

 What is Food Insecurity?

 Food insecurity refers to the lack of consistent access to enough nutritious food.
-Millions of people in the U.S. face food insecurity, whether they are working families or individuals struggling to make ends meet.
-If you’re feeling overwhelmed and thinking “I can’t afford food,” know that you are not alone in this challenge.
+Millions of people in the U.S. face food insecurity, including working families and individuals who are struggling to make ends meet.
+If you’re feeling overwhelmed and thinking, “I don’t have money for food” or “I can’t afford groceries,” know that many people are facing the same challenge and that help with food is available.

 Why So Many Are Struggling Right Now